 I booked myself on a sunrise hike up to Nakeke Point on nearby Naviti Island, part of an archipelago known as the Yasawas.
 After a steep uphill but enjoyable hike to the top, we sat looking out at the world, catching our breath, and snacking on some of the freshest fruit I’ve ever eaten.
 We sat in silence taking it in, but then the winds picked up.
 Ultimately, weather makes good for universal small talk, so we discussed how the rainy season had been.
 Sela, my guide, said that it had been a quiet cyclone season, nothing compared to when Cyclone Winston hit in 2016.

-Cyclone Winston had been mentioned daily to me, by taxi drivers, by hostel staff – a Category 5 storm.
-It was the largest ever to hit Fiji, and Fijians wanted to talk about the mark it had left.
+Cyclone Winston had been mentioned daily to me, by taxi drivers, by hostel staff – a Category 5 storm, it was the largest ever to hit Fiji.
+Fijians wanted to talk about the mark it had left.

 Sela told us how it came from nowhere: “I came back to the village the next day, and it was gone.
-All gone.
+The village, all gone.
 One day your house is there, you leave, and you come back the next morning – nothing.”

 Although Sela’s community had no casualties, other islands weren’t so lucky.
 On a trip to his village, Soso, two days later, I could see that villagers were still rebuilding.
 And Sela worried more storms like Winston would come.